himham-jak/OpenMaya/README.md

 - Recommendation: Make the Blender addon folder your local repo
   - Clone the repo to %appdata%/Blender Foundation/Blender/{version number}/scripts/addons/OpenMaya
+  - This way, all changes to the project can be immediately loaded into Blender

 - Use black formatter (I have it format on save)
   - <a href="https://packagecontrol.io/packages/python-black">Sublime Text</a>